mdn/content/README.md

 And use <https://whatsdeployed.io/s/16d/mdn/translated-content> for changes to the <https://github.com/mdn/translated-content> repo.

-### Can I copy content from other sources to put on MDN
+### Can I copy content from other sources to put on MDN?

 In general, we do not approve of copying content from other sources and putting it on MDN.
 MDN should be made up of original content wherever possible.
 If we